 Students take classes in acting, collage, dance, drawing, experimental writing, improvisation, installation, internet art, painting, performance, photography, poetry, prose, public art, publishing, video, and hybrid and interdisciplinary arts.

 Interdisciplinary Arts graduates become independent artists, build careers in arts and cultural industries as curators and administrators, and develop arts-based projects in a range of employment sectors, including health, media, and education.
-They are also prepared for graduate education in the arts and humanities, cultural studies, and Master of Fine Arts fields.
-For more information about career possibilities or pursuing graduate school please click here.
+They are also prepared for graduate education in the arts and humanities, cultural studies, and are qualified to enter Master of Fine Arts programs.
+Here is more information about career possibilities or pursuing graduate school.

 There are no formal prerequisites for Interdisciplinary Arts beyond the requirements for admission into the School of Interdisciplinary Arts and Sciences.
 Useful preparation for this major includes formal and informal training in visual, written, digital, and/or performing arts.
 Students will need strong skills in collaborative and creative problem-solving.

 - Art Studios and Art Workshops (15 credits)